 Five // Moroccan riads

-Riads are so perfect and so unique.
-There are hotels in Morocco, but we suggest staying in a riad!
-A riad is a home with 3-4 bedrooms that has a courtyard and rooftop deck.
+A riad is a home with 3-4 bedrooms that has an interior garden or courtyard and rooftop deck.
 They are typically decorated in a classic Moroccan style and just feel so much homier than a hotel ever could.

 The alcove off the courtyard on the main level and the rooftop were our favorite places to hang out.